Targeting: Tips and Tricks

 Targeting: A General Overview

-The targeting screen is generally the same for rewards, challenges, groups, Channels
+The targeting screen is generally the same for rewards, challenges, groups, and channels.
+You can access the targeting panel by going to any of these pages, clicking on the Edit

 The first option in the Include Members area is Everyone.
 When selected, everyone in your hub will be included in the Group.
 This is useful for the cases when you want to include every advocate except a few people or a specific group of people added through the exclusion rule.
 Remember that exclusion rules always take precedence over inclusion rules.